kamathba/ti-hercules-bsp/README.md

   * Hard-float: `rustup target add armebv7r-none-eabihf`
   * Soft-float: `rustup target add armebv7r-none-eabi`
 * GCC v7.3.2 for ARM: `sudo apt-get install gcc-arm-none-eabi`
-* JTAG programmer: Lautherbach Trace32 Powerview for ARM or OpenOCD
+* JTAG programmer: Lautherbach Trace32 Powerview for ARM or OpenOCD or SEGGER Jlink

 ## How to use